tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

       - an [adventure game](../notes/HW-adventure.md)
       - and a [Conway's game of Life simulation](../notes/HW-life.md)
   * utilizing the Pixi.js rendering framework, we will build sprite-based games such as [Circle Blast!](notes/HW-circle-blast-4.md)
-* learn how to add advanced interactivity to web pages.
-Building web apps and web games requires knowledge of more than just HTML & CSS, but also of the JavaScript programming language that runs in all web browsers.
-We will be covering the current "standard" version of JavaScript known as ES5 (ECMAScript 5), as well as some of the well-supported and powerful features of ES6 (AKA ECMAScript 6 or ECMAScript 2015)
 * utilize a CSS framework such as Bootstrap to construct a responsive web portfolio When the course is complete, you will hopefully have at least the beginnings of a "portfolio piece" or two that you will be able to show to prospective employers.